CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Experiments

 \subsection{Results}

-Our model, based on the CongFu layer, demonstrates superior performance compared to the other methods in 11 out of the 12 benchmarks, according to the AUCPR score.
-The only exception is observed in the Loewe leave-combination-out setup (Table \ref{loewe_table}), where DeepDDS \cite{deepdds} marginally surpasses our model by $0.003$ in terms of AUROC.
-However, it's worth noting that our model still outperforms DeepDDS by $0.02$ in AUCPR for the same setup.
-The most significant performance gap in favor of our model is observed in the benchmarks using the HSA score (Table \ref{hsa_table}), with an improvement ranging from $0.036$ to $0.061$ in AUCPR.
-Surprisingly, despite DSN-DDI showing comparable to DeepDDS results in inductive settings, it fails in transductive settings.
-Due to the large input vector of size $1508$, XGBoost and Logistic Regression struggle to capture all dependencies and show poor performance compared with state-of-the-art models.
-Tables \ref{bliss_table}, \ref{zip_table}, \ref{loewe_table}, \ref{hsa_table} summarize our results and compare CongFu-based architecture to other models mentioned in the experimental setup paragraph.
+Our model, based on the CongFu layer, demonstrates superior performance compared to the other methods in 11 out of the 12 benchmarks, according to the AUPRC score.
+The only exception is observed in the Loewe leave-combination-out setup, where DeepDDS \cite{deepdds} marginally surpasses our model by $0.003$ in terms of AUROC.
+However, it's worth noting that our model still outperforms DeepDDS by $0.02$ in AUPRC for the same setup.
+The most significant performance gap in favor of our model is observed in the benchmarks using the HSA score (Table \ref{hsa_table}), with an improvement ranging from $0.036$ to $0.061$ in AUPRC.
+Due to the large input vector of size $1508$, XGBoost and Logistic Regression struggle to capture all dependencies and show poor performance compared to the state-of-the-art models.
+Tables \ref{hsa_table}, and other quantitative results in Appendix \ref{sec:add_experiments}, summarize our results and compare CongFu-based architecture to other models mentioned in the experimental setup section.
 Importantly, our model exhibits substantial improvement in inductive settings, underscoring its capacity to generalize effectively to unseen data.